jcoglan/canopy/site/types.md

 ---
 layout: default
+title: Building parse trees
 ---

-## Extending nodes with types
+## Building parse trees

 The syntax nodes produced by Canopy by default are all of the same 'type'.
-They all have a `textValue`, an `offset` and a (possibly empty) list of `elements`.
+They all have a `text`, an `offset` and a (possibly empty) list of `elements`.
 But you can add your own methods to them to add new functionality to the parse tree.

 This is done by annotating parsing expressions with types.
 A type is any valid JavaScript object name like `Foo.Bar` surrounded with pointy brackets.
 When